-Community-based programs can change the trajectories of young people.
-These programs range from probation to wraparound services with intensive supervision.
+Community-based alternative-to-placement programs range from probation to wraparound services with intensive supervision.
 They can include home confinement, alternative education, family preservation, mentoring, victim-offender meditation, restitution, community services, respite care, and day and evening reporting centers with educational, recreational and counseling opportunities.
-They can stand alone or be housed in existing community-based organizations serving a broad range of youth.
+Programs can stand alone or be housed in existing organizations serving a broad range of youth.
 Evidence-based programs such as Multi-Systemic Therapy, Functional Family Therapy, and Multi-Dimensional Treatment Foster Care (MST, FFT and MTFC) serve those with the highest risk of offending.

 Principles of Reform